MafiaHub/awesome-mafia/pages/cheats.md

 : Toggles the option to steal all cars without unlocking them by progressing through the game

 cumdal
-: Toggles increased draw distance (Player can see further)
+: Increases draw distance (Player can see further)